General rules for the carriage of passengers

 16.5.1.1.
 A consumer’s recourse to a consumer dispute resolution body shall not exclude the consumer’s right to apply to a court of ordinary jurisdiction.

-18.1.
-By reading these General Conditions, passengers shall be informed that the personal data they provide will be processed for the purpose of ticketing and carriage of passengers and related services (for the purpose of concluding and performing the contract of carriage).
+17.1.
+By reading these General Conditions, passengers shall be informed that the personal data they provide will be processed for the purpose of sale of Tickets and carriage of passengers and related services (for the purpose of concluding and performing the contract of carriage).

+17.2.
+The Privacy Notice published on the Carrier’s website shall be an integral part of these General Rules and must be read by passengers before purchasing Tickets.

 18.2.
-The Privacy Notice published on the Carrier’s website shall be an integral part of these General Rules and must be read by passengers before purchasing tickets.

-19.2.
-Passengers who had purchased tickets for travel or additional services before the amendments to the General Rules came into force will be subject to the General Rules in force at the time of purchase.
+Passengers who had purchased Tickets or Tickets for Additional Services before the amendments to the General Rules came into force will be subject to the General Rules in force at the time of purchase.

 This website looks better in our app!